Starfox64/FoxedBot/README.md

 Type     | Description
 ---------|----------------------------------------------------------
-string   | The name of the command bool     | Weither or not the command is admin only function | The function that will be called when the command is ran
+string   | The name of the command bool     | Whether or not the command is admin only function | The function that will be called when the command is ran

 **Function Arguments**